Vascular Plants of North Carolina

 Lab. to Ont., south to GA and TN.

-AbundanceInfrequent to fairly common in the Mountains, but generally rare to uncommon (and local) in the lower Coastal Plain.
-Very rare in the Piedmont, mainly near the Blue Ridge Escarpment.
+AbundanceInfrequent to fairly common in the Mountains, but generally very rare to rare farther eastward.

-HabitatMesic pine-oak-hickory woodlands and forests, openings in the same habitats; forest margins and roadsides; moist soils of pine flatwoods, pocosin edges.
+HabitatMesic pine-oak-hickory woodlands and forests, openings in the same habitats; forest margins and roadsides.

 PhenologyFlowering and fruiting August-October.

 IdentificationRattlesnake-roots are characterized by nodding heads of ray florets only, alternate leaves that are roughly triangular and irregularly lobed and/or toothed, and milky juice.
-Three-leaved Rattlesnake-root grows 2-5 feet tall and has pale yellow or straw-colored pappus (feathery hairs attached to seeds) and pale yellow, cream-colored, or whitish florets.
+Three-leaved Rattlesnake-root grows 2-5 feet tall and has pale yellow or straw-colored pappus (feathery hairs attached to seeds) and pale yellow or cream-colored florets.
 From N. altissimus it differs in its leaves relatively thick-textured (vs. thin) and greater than 8 florets per head (vs. less than 8).
 From N. serpentaria it differs in the lack of hairs on the involucre bracts.
 Also, its lower leaves are palmately 3-5 lobed and with angular lobes and sinuses (vs. pinnately lobed and with rather rounded sinuses and lobes in N. serpentaria).
+From N. albus it differs by having yellow to cream colored rays vs. white to light pink rays in N. albus.

 Other Common Name(s)Gall-of-the-earth